NVIDIA/spark-rapids/CONTRIBUTING.md

 select one of the `release3xx` profiles (e.g, `release320`) for Apache Spark 3.2.0, and click "Reload" if not triggered automatically.

-There is a known issue where, even after selecting a different maven profile in maven submenu, the source folders from previously selected profile may remain active.
-To get around this you have to manually reload the maven project from the maven side menu
+There is a known issue where, even after selecting a different Maven profile in the Maven submenu, the source folders from a previously selected profile may remain active.
+To get around this you have to manually reload the Maven project from the Maven side menu.

 If you see Scala symbols unresolved (highlighted red) in IDEA please try the following steps to resolve it:
 - Make sure there are no relevant poms in "File->Settings->Build Tools->Maven->Ignored Files"